Mon Oct 28

 The Royal Academy is based in Piccadilly’s Burlington House and, as part of its 250th anniversary celebrations, the RA decided to link this building to their 2001 acquisition, No 6 Burlington Gardens, via a new Weston Bridge.
 By uniting this two-acre campus, the RA now have 70% more public space available, enabling the expansion of its exhibition and events programmes and facilitating year-round displays of art and architecture all across the campus.

-As ever with our like for like bespoke Heritage sash windows, the main aim is primarily about maintaining the original look and feel of both of these Grade I and Grade II listed buildings.
+As ever with our like for like bespoke heritage windows, the main aim is primarily about maintaining the original look and feel of both of these Grade I and Grade II listed buildings.
 Nobody should notice that the windows have been updated; they will just look in tip top condition.
 However, there will be a significant change and this will be the dramatic improvement in their thermal and acoustic efficiency.

 Heating historic landmarks has always been expensive and so improving the insulation of the building is a real benefit of our work.
 If we can help to reduce heating costs, that’s another important benefit of the refurbishment.
 Additionally, being sandwiched between Mayfair and Piccadilly, The RA is based in possibly one of the noisiest parts of London and so all of the gains in acoustic performance will also be appreciated.